What is the Global Ambassador Program?

 What is the commitment like if I were to be selected?

-Ambassadors are expected to participate in the GAP kick-off event and complete the Intercultural Effectiveness Scale (takes 10-15 minutes).
-After that, one mandatory group meeting every month.
-These meetings will typically last for about 90 minutes, and dinner will be served.
-In regards to meetings with your ambassador group, the time commitment can vary and is really dependent on you and members of your ambassador group.
-Ambassador group members can meet over lunch or plan an excursion in the city.
+Ambassadors are expected to participate in the full-day GAP kick-off event on October 13 and complete the Intercultural Effectiveness Scale (takes 10-15 minutes).
+After that, we meet every other week (twice a month).
+These meetings will typically last for about 90 minutes, and dinner will be served in selective meetings.
 GAP offers at least one GAP-theme related excursion in New York City per semester.
 Excursions are free to all GAP participants.
-At the end of the program in April 2017, all ambassadors will take the Intercultural Effectiveness Scale again before they conclude the year.
+At the end of the program in April 2018, all ambassadors will take the Intercultural Effectiveness Scale again before they conclude the year.

 Is this a language exchange program?
 I am learning a foreign language now and would like to meet someone to practice the language.